Gum Grafting and periodontal regeneration

 Well, the answer is to find why are the gums receding.
 Usually, it is a combination of factors such as:

-- Thin gum tissue (some patient have thin gum tissue, some have thick gum tissue)
+- Thin gum tissue (some patients have thin gum tissue, some have thick gum tissue)

-- Malpositioning of the tooth on the arch (either naturally or trough orthodontic treatment)
+- Malpositioning of the tooth on the arch (either naturally or through orthodontic treatment)

 - Plaque induced gingival inflammation

 When there is only minor recession, some healthy gingiva often remains and protects the tooth, so that no treatment other than modifying home care practices is necessary.
 However, when recession reaches the mucosa or when the exposed root becomes decayed, the problem needs to be corrected.